beatobongco/dibtap/_posts/2023-01-03-morning-routine.md

 I want to commit to writing a little every day - it could be through this blog (it somehow motivates me more when I write something that maybe even one other person may read) or through my analog journal (for daily planning and more personal stuff)

 I want to commit to writing imperfectly and want to resist the temptation to edit too much so I actually get posts out there.
-It's like a form of therapy and a mental exercise to be OK with just releasing imperfect things into the wild - I think mastering this will really make me a better person on many fronts - after all, done is better than perfect.
+It's like a form of therapy and a mental exercise to be OK with just releasing imperfect things into the wild - mastering this will really make me a better person on many fronts - after all, done is better than perfect.

 ---